anandkumarprajapati/Bankruptcy_prediction/README.md

     If Accuracy is critical to the use case, then the KNN model should be used along with feature selection, to obtain a 96.6% Accuracy score.
     If Recall is critical to the use case, then the Gaussian Naive Bayes model should be used with feature selection and SMOTEENN, to obtain an 88.6% Recall value.
     If overall performance is critical to the use case, then KNN  Model with, feature selection(RandomForest & Isolation forest) and SMOTE ENN can be used to obtain an F1 score of 33%.

+Challenges:

+    Exploring literature and resources to understand the problem and to find the solution was a little exhaustive.
+    Balancing the trade-off between recall and precision was a challenge.
+    Feature selection and choosing the right technique that fits in with the problem statement were quite challenging.